HillbillyLaboratorys/Bill/README.md

-# Vigenere
+# Bill
 A repo of simple cypher scrips

-### Added Vigenere encriprtion/decription script
+### Added Vigenere encription script
-* Currently only accepts lowercase input with no symbols.
+* Only encripts, no symbol pass through and no file access.